-Short term: Construction noises, Long term: Vehicle traffic for storing goods in said finished structure.
+Short term: Construction noises.

+Long term: Automobile noise from traffic associated with the site.
 The site will generate typical industrial noises but will be in a manner consistent with City of Richland code and Washington State Maximum Environmental Noise Levels (Chapter 173-60-040 WAC).

-3. Proposed measures to reduce or control noise impacts, if any.
+3. Proposed measures to reduce or control noise impacts, if any:

-Noise impacts from construction activities and ongoing operations are expected to be Minimal without significant effects on the surrounding area.
-All operations will be conducted in a manner compliant with Benton County Policy and Washington State Maximum Environmental Noise Levels (Chapter 173-60-040 WAC).
+Noise impacts from construction activities and ongoing operations are expected to be minimal.
+All operations will be conducted in a manner compliant with Washington State Maximum Environmental Noise Levels (Chapter 173-60-040 WAC).

-- 8. Land and Shoreline Use Find help answering land and shoreline use questions - a.
+8. Land and shoreline use

+Find help answering land and shoreline use questions11

+a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.